-The Municipality prepared and undertook an alignment of services to IDP (Integrated Development Plan) indicators and Council priorities, this was a cumbersome exercise which involved the presence of sector departments that were invited to assist in ensuring that there is adequate alignment for ease of implementation and reaching the goals and targets for local governance.
+The Municipality prepared and undertook an alignment of services to IDP indicators and Council priorities, this was a gruesome exercise which involved the presence of sector departments that were invited to assist in ensuring that there is adequate alignment for ease of implementation and reaching the goals and targets for local Government.

-The municipality is experiencing service delivery performance challenges mainly due to inadequate revenue collection and huge financial commitments that were entered into in the past financial years.
+The municipality is experiencing service delivery performance challenges mainly due to its financial muscle that has dwindled during the past years and the huge financial commitments that were entered into in the past financial years.
 The municipality owes critical bulk suppliers for services delivered such as Eskom and Magalies Water Board.
-In addition various Municipal Infrastructure Projects have since came to a complete halt due to poor management of the whole MIG (Municipal Infrastructure Grant) programme and lack of capacity in the Project Management Unit.
+In addition various Municipal Infrastructure Projects have since came to a complete halt due to poor management of the whole MIG programme ie conditional funds misuse and lack of capacity in the Project Management Unit.

-The Municipality is not financially sustainable as clearly depicted by the financial health ratios.
-This is mainly due to significant financial commitments that were entered into that the Municipality cannot afford.
-The municipality entered into several contractual arrangements which cannot be serviced through the revenue collections.
+The Municipality is not financially sustainable as clearly depicted by the financial health ratios, this is mainly due to significant financial commitments that were entered into that the Municipality cannot afford.
+The municipality entered into several contractual arrangements that its financial muscle cannot service with the monthly collections.
 The municipal liquidity position is not healthy and therefore critical financial obligations are not being honoured.

-To respond to all this the MEC of Coghsta has seconded an Acting Accounting Office and a Financial Specialist, Messrs Mashamba and Khunou respectively, to try and rescue the financial situation and the overall performance of the Municipality.
-A Financial Recovery Plan is currently being finalised and implementation thereof should ensure that the Municipality improves service delivery.
+To respond to all this the MEC of Coghsta has seconded an Acting Accounting Officer in the name of Mr Mashamba and a Financial Specialist in the name of Mr Khunou to try and rescue the financial situation and the overall performance of the Municipality.
+A Financial Recovery Plan is currently being finalised and implementation of this plan must see to it that the Municipality improves all its facets of service delivery.